Silver Shield French Sorrel

 - Is Silver Shield French Sorrel good for the Colorado Front Range?

-- Yes.
-Silver Shield French Sorrel is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Silver Shield French Sorrel is a well-suited perennial for Colorado's Front Range.

 - How big does Silver Shield French Sorrel get?